stever/AppHostCefSharp/README.md

 ## Build

-This solution was built using Visual Studio Community 2015.
+This solution was built using Visual Studio 2019.

 Usual procedure to launch an Excel add-in: